gasparian/multiclass-semantic-segmentation/README.md

 <p align="center"> <img src="https://github.com/gasparian/semantic_segmentation_experiments/blob/master/imgs/UNET_2x_stuttgart_01.gif" height=320 /> </p>

 ### Dependencies:
-Again, I strongly suggest to use [Deepo](https://github.com/ufoym/deepo) as simple experimental enviroment.
+Again, I strongly suggest to use [Deepo](https://github.com/ufoym/deepo) as a simple experimental enviroment.
-When you've got your "final" version of code - better build your own docker container and keep the last version on somewhere like [dockerhub](https://hub.docker.com/).
+When you've done with your code - better build your own docker container and keep the last version on somewhere like [dockerhub](https://hub.docker.com/).
-Anyway, here are some key dependencies:
+Anyway, here are some key dependencies for these repo:
 ```
 pip install --upgrade tqdm \
                       torchsummary \